Main

 Petit Gulf, Natchez Dist.

 John was born in Bertie Co.
 NC.
 Edgecombe Co.
 NC was formed in 1741 from Bertie Co.
-(Map), then became part of Granville Co. in 1754 (Map), and Warren Co. was formed in 1779 (Map), See Map of the region in 1746 from the Granville County 1746 Society's website.
+(Map), then became part of Granville Co. in 1754 (Map).
+Warren Co. was formed in 1779 (Map).
+Map of the region in 1746 from the Granville County 1746 Society's website.

 In April 1781, a person named "Stille" [probably John Stillee], a messenger for the merchant Alexander McIntosh, with whom he resided on St. Catherine's Creek, was forced to be part of a plan to take over the Fort of Natchez from the Spanish guard.
 Among these rebels was John Alston, who forged the message using his skill in handwriting [JFH Claiborne, pp. 127-8].

 The Commandant of the Natchez District received notice of the death on Jul 29, 1781 of Elizabeth Alston.
-On that date a Conveyance was issued to appoint the guardian of the surviving children, and an Estate Inventory was performed, listing 16 slaves as well as lands and buildings [McBee, Book A, p.
+On that date a Conveyance was issued to appoint the guardian of the surviving children, listing their current ages, and an Estate Inventory was performed, listing 16 slaves as well as lands and buildings [McBee, Book A, p.
 1].

 On Sep 5, 1781 John sold "all his cattle" to a William Brocus, as witnessed by John Townshend.
 By Sep 29, 1781 John Alston had "absconded" when the rest of his estate was put up for sale [McBee, Book A, p.
 3, Book F, p.
 235].